 Why you'll love it

-Honey roasted carrots and parsnips are delicious!
+These honey roasted carrots and parsnips are delicious!
 The subtle sweetness of the honey is key here.
 It enhances the natural sweetness of the parsnips and caramelizes the outsides.

 Key Ingredients

-Carrots - Carrots are inexpensive and delicious!
+- Carrots - Carrots are inexpensive and delicious!
 I like to buy a huge bag at Costco since they last for almost 4 weeks in the fridge.
 Be sure to peel them first, because the peel tastes bitter.

-Parsnips - A parsnip is a root vegetable shaped just like a carrot but wider.
+- Parsnips - A parsnip is a root vegetable shaped just like a carrot but wider.
 It's a creamy yellow color and tastes more like a sweet potato, with a softer texture when cooked.
 You can find them in the produce aisle near the carrots, typically in 1 pound bags.

-Olive oil - Adds a complex flavor to the honey sauce.
+- Olive oil - Adds a complex flavor to the honey sauce.

-Honey - To sweeten the carrots!
+- Honey - To sweeten the carrots!
+Maple syrup should work fine too!

 - Don't overlap the carrots and parsnips.
 If you crowd the pan or overlap them, the carrots will steam instead of roast.